Iryna Mudra: Deputy Head of the Office of the President of Ukraine

-On March 29, 2024, she was appointed Deputy Head of the Office of the President of Ukraine by decree of the President of Ukraine.
+On 29 March 2024, she was appointed Deputy Head of the Office of the President of Ukraine by decree of the President of Ukraine.
 Mudra led the preparation of the draft law on the Ratification of the Rome Statute of the International Criminal Court.

-Iryna Mudra is one of the chief architects behind the international compensation mechanism for Ukraine, an initiative aimed at securing compensation for war damages.
+Mudra is one of the chief architects behind the international compensation mechanism for Ukraine, an initiative aimed at securing compensation for war damages.
 She has been a key advocate in negotiations surrounding the design and operationalization of the Register of Damage in The Hague and th Claims Commission for Ukraine.

-In parallel, has Mudra leading the international effort to establish a Special Tribunal for the Crime of Aggression against Ukraine.
+In parallel, Mudra has been leading the international effort to establish a Special Tribunal for the Crime of Aggression against Ukraine.
 She represents Ukraine in the Core Group of states working to create the tribunal, advocating for a structure that would ensure accountability for the crime of aggression.
 Her work emphasizes the principle that sustainable peace must be grounded in justice, and that the crime of aggression — the "supreme international crime" — cannot go unpunished.

+On 19 August 2026, her office was raided by the National Anti-Corruption Bureau of Ukraine.
+In a statement, the organisation said it was "conducting a special operation to expose a criminal organization allegedly led by a current and a former Ukrainian lawmaker and involving senior officials from the President's Office."
+She was fired by President Zelenskyy shortly afterwards.